c-layer/contracts/tutorials/11-TokenSale.md

 Your environment is setup as described [here](./Tutorials.md#requirements).

-You should also have created a token.
-See the first tutorial [here](./01-TokenCreation.md) if needed.

 ### Goals

 This tutorial will guide you how to setup and operate a token factory.